Chicken run made of metal with woodchip floor.

 4. Train Your Chickens to Return to the Coop

-Chickens aren’t the smartest animals, and it may take some time for them to learn where to roost.
-To help them learn, manually place them into the coop at dusk for the first few days.
-They will learn to return on their own when the sun sets, so you won’t have to go chasing them into the coop.
+Chickens aren’t the smartest animals, and it may take some time for them to learn where to roost for the night.
+To help them learn, manually put them into the coop at dusk for the first few days.
+With some consistency, they will learn to return on their own when the sun sets, so you won’t have to go chasing them into the coop.

 5. Use Strong Wire Mesh